 - COMMITMENT “Will you be with us when times are rough?”

 - COMPETENCE “Are you good enough to be our leader?”
 “Are your skills relevant?”

 - CONNECTION “Do you understand me?”

 “This applies to every relationship,” George says.
 “Those five questions are being asked about all of us by everyone we care about.
 Fundamentally, they want to know if they can believe and depend on us.
 How much does this matter to you?
 Are you here only for yourself or the team?”

 In order to be trusted, you must be trustworthy.

 “If there’s a problem in a team or a significant relationship, you’ll find the source of the problem in one or more of these five areas.”

 Explore this site’s resources, sign up for our weekly emails.
-New insights are posted frequently, so please feel free to visit the site often.
+New insights are posted frequently.

 To schedule Captain Dom for speaking engagements, high performance team building workshops, and one-on-one executive leadership consulting, please see our contact page.